davidkpiano/react-redux-form/README.md

 ## [Read the Full Documentation](http://davidkpiano.github.io/react-redux-form)

-Redux Simple Form is a collection of reducer creators and action creators that make implementing even the most complex and custom forms with React and Redux simple and performant.
+React Redux Form is a collection of reducer creators and action creators that make implementing even the most complex and custom forms with React and Redux simple and performant.

 `npm install react-redux-form --save`